 When Burma's ruling military junta handed power to the Thein Sein government in April 2011, approximately 2,000 political prisoners were imprisoned in Burma.
-Between April 2011 and December 2013, President Thein Sein pardoned or granted amnesty to over 1,100 political prisoners to fulfill a pledge to release all political prisoners by the end of 2013.
-However, the Assistance Association for Political Prisoners (Burma) asserts that as of April 2015, at least 172 political prisoners remain in jail, and "296 political activists are awaiting trial."
-The status of political prisoners matters for U.S. policy in part because the termination of some U.S. sanctions on Burma still in place is contingent on the unconditional release of all political prisoners in Burma.
+Between April 2011 and December 2013, President Thein Sein pardoned over 1,100 political prisoners to fulfill a pledge to release all political prisoners by the end of 2013.
+However, the Assistance Association for Political Prisoners (Burma) asserts that as of July 3, 2015, at least 138 political prisoners remain in jail, along with 452 activists currently awaiting trial for political actions.
+The termination of some U.S. sanctions on Burma is contingent on the unconditional release of all political prisoners in Burma.